preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Important note about Site Ownership when approving
 -----------------------------------------------------
-Because of caching issues in Sharepoint, it can take some time, even up to 2 hours after approval, before site ownership will work as intended - as set in the Teamwork Creation Wizard in Omnia.
+If you're using an Omnia version earlier than 6.10: Because of caching issues in Sharepoint, it can take some time, even up to 2 hours after approval, before site ownership will work as intended - as set in the Teamwork Creation Wizard in Omnia.
 During this time, the Approver will have Owner permissions.
+(In Omnia 6.10 and later this is now longer an issue).

 Orphaned
 **********